AlexsLemonade/refinebio-examples/clustering/README.md

 #### Create a gct file

 In order to perform cluster analysis on your gene expression data, you must first create a 'gene cluster text' (gct) file from your refine.bio file.
-In order to create a gct formatted file from a TSV refine.bio data file, reference the [`create_gct_file.R` script](https://github.com/AlexsLemonade/refinebio-examples/blob/master/clustering/scripts/create_gct_file.R), followed by `-f` argument with the name of the file in your current directory that you would like to convert.
+In order to create a gct formatted file from a TSV refine.bio data file, download and reference the [`create_gct_file.R` script](https://github.com/AlexsLemonade/refinebio-examples/blob/master/scripts/create_gct_file.R), followed by `-f` argument with the name of the file in your current directory that you would like to convert.
 Note: This script requires `optparse` library.
 If `optparse` library is not installed, this script will install it for you.

 #### Example of usage in command line: